 Editors: Wolfgang Hofkirchner, Hans-Jörg Kreowski

 The proper guide to a posthuman condition or a dangerous idea?

 Book project.
-To be published in 2019 in the Springer book series Cognitive Technologies.
+Publication: 2020 in the Springer book series Cognitive Technologies.

 Origins of Systems Thinking